Destination

 Antarctica is an extreme environment and although Antarctic cruises depart during the spring and summer months, the weather can change dramatically, with no warning and so you need to be prepared for conditions in this harsh region.

-• A Parka, but don’t bring your own, it will be provided.
+• A parka jacket, but don’t bring your own, it will be provided.

 • Waterproof boots and pants